toranb/django-ember-precompile/README.md

-An ember.js precompiler for projects that use the django compressor
+ember.js precompiler for projects that use the django compressor

 ##Why did you write another precompiler npm module?

 1. django projects have a quick hook to execute code with django compressor
-2. I prefer precompile my handlebars templates for ember.js when possible
+2. I prefer to precompile my handlebars templates for ember.js when possible
-3. I honestly couldn't find an existing module that would do this for django
+3. I couldn't find an existing npm module that was built to work with django compressor and ember.js

 ##How do I get started then?